troyjc/data-warehouse-project/README.md

 # Introduction
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.
+As their data engineer, I was tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms the data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.

 # Project Datasets
 You'll be working with two datasets that reside in S3.
 Here are the S3 links for each: